Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Author contribution

 \section{Author contribution}

-P.H., D.X. and W.X. conceived the project and guided the research the project.
-The TACE code, equations, figures and benchmark results were prepared by Z.X.
+P.H. and W.X. conceived the project and guided the research the project.
+The TACE code, equations, figures, tables and benchmark results were prepared by Z.X.
 All authors edited and revised the manuscript.